SithuSunny/Dashboard/README.md

 ## 📌 How to View the Report

 > ✅ You can download and open the `.pbix` file in Power BI Desktop
-> OR preview screenshots in the `Images/` folder of this repository.

 ---